leeway64/Elementary-Music-Synthesis/README.md

 ### Overlapping musical notes
-Another way to improvement sound quality is by slightly overlapping each musical note in time
+Another way to improve sound quality is by slightly overlapping each musical note in time.
+The functions overlapper.m and array_overlapper.m implement this overlapping.